welcome home kitty - pet ownership 101

 Litter-wise, make sure the texture is soft (so it feels good on their paws) and absorbable.
 Clumping clay litter is a popular option, and for the organic material lovers?
 Litters made from pressed sawdust, wheat, or woodchips are great alternatives.

 Sidenote: We have an article that’s all about litter boxes, if your cat happens to be going everywhere but inside it.
+Also, don't forget to take your kitty to a regular checkup, to ensure they grow up happy and healthy!

 Depending on how old and agile your cat is, a little active fun does everyone good!
 Feel free to treat your cat and *yourself* to some toys that get you both moving for 10-15 minutes a few times a day.